Northa/cosmosHUB_sripts/forta/comp-blacklist/README.md

 ## Description

-This agent detects transactions from blacklisted addresses to Compound contract
+This agent detects transactions from blacklisted addresses to Compound Comptroller contract

 ## Supported Chains